 Data liberation also needs to be reworked to better navigate thorny issues of privacy, especially for social media.
 On the one hand, users obviously should not be able to liberate the data of others.
 That kind of access is what allowed Cambridge Analytica to collect personal data on 87 million users despite only receiving permission from 270,000.
 On the other hand, studies show that developers struggle to build useful products out of social media data that’s taken outside of its original context.
 Consider for example, Facebook’s Download Your Information tool.
 It allows a user to download every comment they have ever made but not the status or post they were commenting on.
 Even though this data could be freed from the Facebook platform, there’s no real use for it without the context.

-To address this, we need to allow groups of users to liberate data that they share.
+To fix this, we need to allow groups of users to liberate data that they share.
 Focusing on groups rather than individuals can give users access to their data and its context without infringing on the privacy of others.
 With group portability, friends on a messaging thread, for example, could consent to move their group chat from WhatsApp to Viber instead of leaving each person with only their side of the conversation.
 Enabling groups of users to move data in larger chunks could also begin to address the competitive barrier of network effects, where growth in the number of people that use a service drives bigger growth, giving large social networks their “everyone you know is here” appeal.

 Still, without being able to coordinate the switching of services en masse, users won’t have enough leverage to push platforms to make meaningful changes.
 Anouk Ruhaak, a Mozilla Fellow who studies and develops data governance models, suggests a radical solution to this problem with her concept of data trusts.
 The idea is that users should be able to liberate their data, pool it, and entrust it to an entity that is legally required to act in their best interests.
 This trustee would then wield collective bargaining power that it could leverage for better data practices for users.
 For instance, a data trust could withhold GPS data from Instagram for potentially thousands of users until the service was more transparent about its data collection practices.
 The larger the trust, the more inclined Instagram would be to listen.